 GCSE Computer Science

-Paper 1 - Computational Thinking and Problem Solving
+Paper 2 - Computational thinking, algorithms and programming

 Overview of content

-- Ethical, legal and environmental impacts of digital technology on wider society, including issues of privacy
+- Ethical, legal, cultural and environmental impacts of digital technology

 Overview of theory assessment